 Determine Your Expenses

-Some training on good bookkeeping practices are available from the New Jersey Business Action Center and at some Community Colleges.
+Some trainings on good bookkeeping practices are available from the New Jersey Business Action Center and at some Community Colleges.

-To remain competitive, small businesses constantly have to find new ways to offer high quality goods at a price point that is affordable to their customers.
-It helps to have a strong point-of-sale (POS) system or other reliable method to track your inventory, so you have a good sense of how much and how often you need to order your products and supplies so that you can minimize your waste.
-If your financial assessment shows that the current cost of your supplies is too high to be profitable, consider exploring other vendors or work with your current vendor to renegotiate your agreement.
+To remain competitive, small businesses constantly have to find new ways to offer high-quality goods at a price point that is affordable to their customers.
+It helps to have a strong point-of-sale (POS) system or other reliable methods to track your inventory, so you have a good sense of how much and how often you need to order your products and supplies so that you can minimize your waste.
+If your financial assessment shows that the current cost of your supplies is too high to be profitable, consider exploring other vendors or working with your current vendor to renegotiate your agreement.

 After you've determined your expenses, you'll need to make sure that you can continue to turn a profit to stay in business.
 If your prices are not covering your costs, you may try to identify ways to reduce your supply and operational costs, or you may consider raising your prices.
 You'll want to research what other businesses are charging for similar goods and services so that you remain competitive, or consider ways that you can change or rebrand your business and products or services to support a price increase.

 In addition to supplies and prices, you can also look at your business operations to find ways to decrease your costs.
 For instance, if you find yourself driving to the post office several times a day to mail packages, you might try different methods to bundle your deliveries or see if there are services that can do the deliveries for you to reduce your driving time and mailing costs.
 Or, if you have very labor-intensive or manual processes, you may consider new software or technology that can automate some of those tasks, freeing up time that can be put towards other parts of your business.
 Review all aspects of your operations and think creatively about whether there are ways to increase your business's efficiency and productivity.
 If needed, a business process consultant may be able to find ways to decrease your operational costs.